Art by @ichimakesart

 Art by @maahri

-"Sarnai cen Naalfa was raised in the heart of Ilsabard.
-Orphaned young and consigned to a Garlean state facility, she slipped through the cracks soon after her eleventh nameday, spirited away by a merry band of travelling performers who taught her the finer arts of survival: those of guile and the occasional stab in the dark.An outsider everywhere and native nowhere, Nai might well have drifted forever had the Echo not made a nuisance of itself.
-With a strange pull toward Eorzea, she rose (somewhat reluctantly) to the title of Warrior of Light.
-But beneath the heroics and accolades lies a person long accustomed to doing people's dirty work, and exceedingly skilled at pretending she doesn't secretly enjoy it.Now hailed as a saviour across half the star, Nai wears her fame like a borrowed coat: useful, convenient... and not entirely hers.
+With a strange pull toward Eorzea, Nai rose (somewhat reluctantly) to the title of Warrior of Light.
+Yet beneath the heroics and accolades lies a person long accustomed to doing people's dirty work, and exceedingly skilled at pretending she doesn't secretly enjoy it.Now hailed as a saviour across half the star, Nai wears her fame like a borrowed coat: useful, convenient, and not entirely hers.
 To those she meets on her travels, she is every ilm the hero they believe her to be.
-To herself, she remains a question unanswered..."- Encyclopaedia Eorzea
+To herself, she remains a question unanswered...

 • Full name: Sarnai cen Naalfa